YaseenAyatullahKhan/SPeCTRUM-Frontend-Final/README.md

 This repository contains the **source files and configurations** that power Spectrum’s core functionalities.
 Developers and contributors can:
 - Explore the underlying architecture
 - Extend features to meet evolving educational needs
-- Access temporarily in configuration mode via username: admin and password: spectrum of colours
 - Contribute improvements to enhance digital learning

 ---